You want to fetch a file with HTTP from a specific URL or POST files to a web page.

 class to POST the file the URI.
 The response is discarded, but it could be used to detect errors.

-Append method is called if the Destination Exists operation: Append
+Destination Exists operation: Append

 is selected and the destination file exists(FileExists